As amended and approved October 2014

 Article VII: Amendments

-The bylaws may be amended at any staff section meeting by a majority vote of the voting members.
-The Executive Committee or chair shall provide notice of proposed amendments to the bylaws to the membership 30 days prior to the meeting.
+The bylaws may be amended at any staff section meeting by a majority of eligible members casting a vote.
+The LRL Executive Committee or chair shall provide notice of proposed amendments to the bylaws to the membership at least 30 days prior to the meeting.

 Amended August 1986